Home ยป Painting Ideas ยป Easy Mandala Art For Kids and Beginners

 For each circular layer, use simple lines and shapes to create a fun radial design.
 Keep adding different mandala patterns and simple shapes until your circular pattern is completed.

-Optional: have kids outline designs in sharpies.
+Trace the designs in with a black permanent marker.
 This will help them see their designs better when using tempera paint.

 • Show how to activate the tempera cakes by adding water.

-• If kids have too much water show them how to scrape extra paint on the edge of the water container or paint pallet.
+• If kids have too much water, show them how to scrape extra paint off the edge of the water container or paint pallet.

-• You can choose to say kids should paint these in a symmetrical way or allow creative freedom.
-We have done it both ways and kids like the results of this easy mandala art.
+• You can choose to paint in a symmetrical pattern or allow creative freedom.
+We have done it both ways, and kids like the results of this easy mandala art.

 • Some children may need to add a second coat on top of dry tempera paint to get a pop of color.